 Located on Africa’s “Gold Coast”, Ghana is known for it’s warm climate and even warmer people.
-However, despite recent advancements it’s poverty level still sits at 28.5% (CIA World Factbook) and a host of development projects in health, education, and environmental conservation have popped up as a result.
+However, despite recent advancements, its poverty level still sits at around 28.5%, and a host of development projects in health, education, and environmental conservation have popped up as a result.
 Volunteer here to help one of Africa’s most vivacious nations work towards development.

 Peru is a fascinating country with diverse and beautiful ecosystems, ancient history, and an enchanting contemporary culture that volunteers are bound to fall in love with.
 Unfortunately, its high level of poverty and less than ideal living conditions mean that volunteer projects and the dedicated people working on them are much needed.
-Programs in health, gender equality, youth development/education, community development, and environmental conservation are some of the programs volunteers have to choose from.
+Some of the program's volunteers have to choose from programs in health, gender equality, youth development/education, community development, and environmental conservation.

 In terms of both culture and environment, South Africa is an amazingly diverse nation with a rich and complex history.
-It stands out among African nations for the leaps and bounds it has taken in development, but though it is one of the most economically advanced nations in Africa, it is still catching up to the West in terms of development and standards of living.
+It stands out among African nations for the leaps and bounds it has taken in development.
+However, though it is one of the most economically advanced nations in Africa, it is still catching up to the West in terms of development and living standards.
 Better healthcare/health awareness, gender equality, education, and environmental awareness are all examples of areas South Africa is working on improving with the help of volunteers.

 Also popular?
 Japan, Spain, Romania, Cambodia, Costa Rica, Kenya, Nepal, and Argentina.